+2: Anticipatory struggle

-This theory developed by Oliver Bloodstien (1987) suggests that stuttering may develop when the child experiences frustration and failure when trying to talk.
+This theory developed by Oliver Bloodstien (1987) suggests that stuttering may develop when the child experiences

+. frustration and failure when trying to talk

-Many types of communication failure may cause the child to anticipate futures difficulty with speech, Bloodstein suggests some experiences that may make some children believe that speaking is difficult such as
+Many types of communication failure may cause the child to anticipate futures difficulty with speech, Bloodstein suggests some experiences that may make some children believe that speaking is difficult : such as

+Niger and the Contract of the

-Normal disfluencies criticized by
+Normal disfluencies criticized by .
+1

+. significant listeners

+Delay in speech or language.